Oakville designer Anu Raina weaves her beloved neighbourhood into chic fashion

 Anu Raina standing in front of her artwork "Chapter 2, Page 1", dedicated to her late mother.
 The piece was displayed at Toronto Pearson International Airport in 2010.

-Even as a young girl, Raina remembers drawing, painting, and making outfits for her dolls, but her interest came in high school, when she helped a friend with his application to fashion school in Australia.
+Even as a young girl, Raina remembers drawing, painting, and making outfits for her dolls, but her interest in fashion came after graduating in Biology, when she helped a friend with his application to fashion school in Australia.

 “I thought, if I could do it for him, I could do it for myself,” Raina says.